DavidWeid/hackday-2022-bookshop/hackday-2022/content/_index.md

     content_column_image: /images/esg-report/governance.png
   - _bookshop_name: content-two-column
     preheader:
-    header: Diversity, Equity & Inclusion
-    description: >-
-      Datadog employees are the driving force behind our company culture.
-We aim to provide an environment that contributes to overall employee well-being and encourages talent development.
-All employees have access to an internal catalog of 100 courses, and an external library of more than 3,500 courses.
-We are focused on developing a diverse and inclusive community where individuals of all backgrounds are seen and valued for who they are.
-    content_column_image: /images/esg-report/dei.png
-  - _bookshop_name: content-two-column
-    preheader:
     header: Giving Back
     description: >-
       We believe that contributing to the well-being of communities and society